Many business owners know what their company’s experience mod factor is, but aren’t quite sure what it means or how it is calculated.

-An experience mod is generally assigned to an employer whose annual Workers’ Compensation premium is more than a set dollar threshold specified by the state where the employer is based.
+An experience mod is generally assigned to an employer whose annual workers’ compensation premium is more than a set dollar threshold specified by the state where the employer is based.
 Experience mods of employers with operations in multiple states are calculated by The National Council on Compensation Insurance (NCCI).

-Essentially an employer’s experience mod attempts to show whether its actual Workers’ Compensation losses are higher or lower than its expected losses.
+Essentially an employer’s experience mod attempts to show whether its actual workers’ compensation losses are higher or lower than its expected losses.
 At its core, the math used in determining this is actually quite simple;

 “Actual losses” divided by “Expected losses” equals “Experience Modification Factor.”

-An employer with an experience mod of 1.00 is exactly average in its loss experience compared to businesses of similar size and industry.
+An employer with an experience mod of 1.00 is exactly average in its claims cost loss experience compared to businesses of similar size and industry.
 An experience mod of less than 1.00 is better than average and subsequently, an experience mod of greater than 1.00 is worse than industry average.

-Actual Losses An employer’s actual losses include three years of claims costs, excluding the most recent policy period.
+An employer’s actual losses include three years of claims costs, excluding the most recent policy period.
 So an experience mod for a policy period beginning on February 1, 2013 includes claim costs for the policy periods beginning on February 1, 2009, February 1, 2010, and February 1, 2011.
 When determining the claims costs however, some claims are excluded.

-Lost-time claims – Typically, the first $10,000 of each lost-time claim is valued at 100%.
+Lost-time claims – Typically, the first $10,000 of each lost-time claim is valued at 100 percent.
 Any amounts exceeding that are discounted.
 (Note: the NCCI and state rating bureaus increased this “split-point” from $5,000 to $10,000 beginning in 2013.)

 Claim costs include amounts paid and amounts expected to be paid.

-Expected Losses This is determined by using the statewide average claims cost for businesses of similar size and industry.
+This is determined by using the statewide average claims cost for businesses of similar size and industry.
 Loss information for the same three-year policy period used in the above Actual Losses calculation is used in figuring the Expected Losses as well.
 In short, state and national rating and data collection bureaus use the statewide data to calculate expected loss experiences.

-These rating bureaus recalculate the employer’s experience mod each year approximately 90 days prior to the policy renewal date, and then report it to the employer’s Workers’ Compensation insurer.
+These rating bureaus recalculate the employer’s experience mod each year approximately 90 days prior to the policy renewal date, and then report it to the employer’s workers’ compensation insurer.
 The insurer then uses the experience mod factor as a multiplier in calculating the employer’s workers’ compensation premium.